 What is a manifesto?

-A manifesto is a published declaration of the intentions, motives, or views of the issuer.
-It is a battle cry to inspire you when things get tough.
+A manifesto is a written statement declaring publicly the intentions, motives, or views of its issuer.

 Manifestos, mottos and mantras are visible reminders to stick to your guns, not to let you or your ideals down and to stick to your principles when facing new challenges.

 The surrealist manifesto was written in 1924 by the original member and leader, Andre Breton.
 It was the culmination of the writings of the surrealist group and sought to dispel the ‘rationalism’ which brought about the first world war.
 It really identifies the whole surrealist idea as a movement, with an agenda, rather than just a style of art.

 Let us not mince words: the marvellous is always beautiful.
 Anything marvellous is beautiful, in fact only the marvellous is beautiful.